linsight/react-keyboard-event-handler/README.md

 The `handleKeys` prop accepts an array of key names.
 Key names and key alias free developers from dealing with numeric char codes and/or key codes and browser compatibility issues with `KeyboardEvent.code` and `KeyboardEvent.key`.
 (Ref: [JavaScript Madness: Keyboard Events](https://unixpapa.com/js/key.html))

-- Key names are in **LOWER CASE** for consistency. `handleKeys=['a']` will still handles key event for 'A' with caps lock on.
+- Key names are in **LOWER CASE** for consistency. `handleKeys=['a']` will still handle key event for 'A' with caps lock on.
 - To handle combined keys like `shift` and `a`, use key names in the format of `shift+a`;
-- You can also use key name alias like 'numbers' or 'alphanumeric'.
+- You can also use key name aliases like 'numbers' or 'alphanumeric'.

 ### Common keys